TeleAI-mcp/rapid-quiz-platform-lvox/README.md

-# rapid-quiz-platform-lvox
+# Rapid Quiz Platform Lvox

-A quiz and trivia platform for modern development workflows
+A quiz and trivia platform for modern development workflows.